Introduction

 There are a number of forms which are errors at lexing time, even though in principle they could be analysed as multiple tokens.

-Many cases can be handled in reprocessing, as described above.
+Many cases can be handled in processing, as described above.

 - the rfc3101 "reserved prefixes" (in Rust 2021 and newer):